In Search Of Yummy-ness

 We use fresh sorrel for this recipe when it's available (which isn't often), but dried sorrel works equally well.

-Since dried sorrel tends to be easier to find, I’ve based my recipe on that.
-You can find dried sorrel at Caribbean speciality stores or large grocery stores.
+Since dried sorrel tends to be easier to find, I've based my recipe on that.
+You can find dried sorrel at Caribbean specialty stores or large grocery stores.
 Otherwise, you can buy sorrel online at Amazon.

 An illustration of a Roselle (Hibiscus sabdariffa) plant calyx.